Superego-Agent/superego-lgdemo/data/constitutions/accountability_amendment_risk_checks.md

 ---
+title: Accountability, Amendment, and Risk Checks
+description: |
-title: Accountability, Amendment, and Risk Checks description:"Defines procedures for human oversight, conflict resolution, and checks for user, model, and system misalignment to ensure ethical AI operation."
+ Defines procedures for human oversight, conflict resolution, and checks for user, model, and system misalignment to ensure ethical AI operation.
 ---

 # Module: Accountability, Amendment, and Risk Checks